Bags mediated film atomization in a cough machine: Results and Discussion

-The sequence of snapshots in Fig.\,1a highlights key events leading to the atomization of a water-glycerol film of thickness $\mathcal{H}_\mathrm{f} = 1$mm when sheared by an impulsively started airflow, mimicking a cough or sneeze.
-Since the corresponding Reynolds number $Re = \rho \mathcal{H}_\mathrm{f}\,U/\mu$ and Weber number $We = \rho_\mathrm{g}\,U^2\,\mathcal{H}_\mathrm{f}/\sigma$ are sufficiently large, owing to a shear-induced Kelvin-Helmholtz instability, a localized wave-like interfacial disturbance develops close to the inlet immediately after the airflow initiates \cite{scardovelli1999direct, hoepffner2011self}; here, $\rho$, $\mu$ and $\sigma$ are the density, the dynamic viscosity, and the surface tension of the liquid, $\rho_\mathrm{g}$ and $U$ are the density and the mean flow velocity of the flowing gas.
-While this interfacial wave-like disturbance moves downstream at a constant velocity that scales as $u_\mathrm{wave} \sim U \sqrt{\rho_\mathrm{g}}/(\sqrt{\rho_\mathrm{g}} + \sqrt{\rho}))$ \cite{dimotakis1986two, hoepffner2011self}, the shear stress imposed by the airflow on the thin film modulates its morphology, stretching it into a thin liquid sheet with a thicker (cylindrical) rim at its free edge.
+The sequence of snapshots in Fig.\,1a highlights key events leading to the atomization of a water-glycerol film of thickness $\mathcal{H}_\mathrm{f} = 1$mm when sheared by an impulsively started airflow, mimicking a cough or a sneeze.
+Since the corresponding Reynolds number $Re = \rho_\mathrm{l}\, \mathcal{H}_\mathrm{f}\,U/\mu_\mathrm{l}$ and Weber number $We = \rho_\mathrm{g}\,U^2\,\mathcal{H}_\mathrm{f}/\sigma$ are sufficiently large, owing to a shear-induced Kelvin-Helmholtz instability, a localized wave-like interfacial disturbance develops close to the inlet immediately after the airflow initiates \cite{scardovelli1999direct, hoepffner2011self}; here, $\rho_\mathrm{l}$, $\mu_\mathrm{l}$ and $\sigma$ are the density, the dynamic viscosity, and the surface tension of the liquid, $\rho_\mathrm{g}$ and $U$ are the density and the mean flow velocity of the flowing gas.
+While this interfacial wave-like disturbance moves downstream at a constant velocity that scales as $u_\mathrm{wave} \sim U \sqrt{\rho_\mathrm{g}}/(\sqrt{\rho_\mathrm{g}} + \sqrt{\rho_\mathrm{l}}))$ \cite{dimotakis1986two, hoepffner2011self}, the shear stress imposed by the airflow on the thin film modulates its morphology, stretching it into a thin liquid sheet with a thicker (cylindrical) rim at its free edge.
 At this stage, the liquid sheet disintegrates into small droplets with a wide size distribution primarily through the formation of multiple inflated structures (liquid bags) along the width of the film.
-Note that these hollow structures are rooted at the crest of the downstream travelling interfacial wave, and are bordered by a thick liquid rim at the top.
-Since large accelerations are imparted from the gas flow to the liquid sheets during the expansion of the bags, their formation and growth is attributed to a Rayleigh-Taylor type mechanism.
+Notably these hollow structures remain rooted at the crest of the downstream traveling interfacial wave, and are bordered by a thick liquid rim at the top.
+Since large accelerations are imparted from the gas flow to the liquid sheets during the expansion of the bags, their formation and growth are attributed to a Rayleigh-Taylor type mechanism.
+Correspondingly, the width of bags at the location of attachment with the interfacial wave is prescribed by the dominant wavelength associated with the Rayleigh-Taylor instability $\lambda \sim \sqrt{\sigma/\rho_\mathrm{l} a}$, where $a \sim \mathcal{H}_\mathrm{f}/\tau^2$ is the initial acceleration of the inflating bag; $\tau = \mathcal{H}_\mathrm{f}/U \sqrt{\rho_\mathrm{l}/\rho_\mathrm{g}}$ is characteristic time scale associated with bursting of a bag \cite{villermaux2009single}.
+For different glycerol solutions and experimental conditions ($\mathcal{H}_\mathrm{f}$, U) investigated in experiments, the predicted instability wavelength is of the order of 2 mm, which is in agreement with observed sizes of bags in experiments.